Parent & Student Handbook

 Please Note: Students may not enter the building until supervision is available (the front office is staffed), even if another staff member is entering the building.
 Teachers are in meetings before school and unable to supervise students.

-All students (K-12) must be picked up by 3:45p daily unless the student is remaining to participate in a school-related activity.
+All students (K-12) must be picked up by 3:45p daily unless the student remains to participate in a school-related activity.

 Students not picked up by 3:20p will be escorted to the elementary holding room.
 Beginning at 3:20p, we require that the child is signed out from the holding room.